shantipriyap/Odia-NLP-Resource-Catalog/README.md

 * <a href="https://github.com/goru001/nlp-for-odia">Language Model</a> : Pretrained Odia Language Model.

 ### Word Embedding
-* <a href="https://fasttext.cc/docs/en/crawl-vectors.html">FastText</a> : Pretrained Word vector (CommonCrawl + Wikipedia).
+* <a href="https://fasttext.cc/docs/en/crawl-vectors.html">FastText (CommonCrawl + Wikipedia)</a> : Pretrained Word vector (CommonCrawl + Wikipedia).
 Trained on Common Crawl and Wikipedia using fastText.
 Select the language "oriya" from the model list.
-* <a href="https://fasttext.cc/docs/en/pretrained-vectors.html">FastText</a> : Pretrained Word vector (Wikipedia).
+* <a href="https://fasttext.cc/docs/en/pretrained-vectors.html">FastText (Wikipedia)</a> : Pretrained Word vector (Wikipedia).
 Trained on Wikipedia using fastText.
 Select the language "oriya" from the model list.

 ## Text Classification